MicroEJ/docs/overview/index.rst

    MicroEJ Development Tools Overview

-Using the MicroEJ SDK tool, a firmware developer will produce two versions of the MicroEJ binary, each one able to run applications created with the MicroEJ Studio tool:
+Using the SDK, a firmware developer will produce two versions of the MicroEJ binary, each one able to run applications:

--  A MicroEJ Firmware binary to be flashed on OEM devices;
+-  A Firmware binary to be flashed on OEM devices;

 -  A Virtual Device which will be used as a device simulator by application developers.

-Using the MicroEJ Studio tool, an application developer will be able to:
+Using the SDK, an application developer will be able to:

 -  Import Virtual Devices matching his target hardware in order to develop and test applications on the Simulator;

--  Deploy the application locally on an hardware device equipped with the MicroEJ Firmware;
+-  Deploy the application locally on an hardware device equipped with the Firmware;

 -  Package and publish the application on a MicroEJ Forge Instance, enabling remote end users to install it on their devices.
 For more